Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 \subsubsection{Higher order rigidity}

-The rigidity tests described above: first order rigidity, prestress stability, and second order rigidity are the classical ones.
-Moreover, they nest nicely: first order rigidity implies prestress stability implies second order rigidity.
+The rigidity tests described above for first order rigidity second order rigidity are the classical ones.
+Moreover, they nest nicely: first order rigidity implies second order rigidity.
 It has, however, long been known that there are frameworks that are rigid but not second order rigid.
 Hence, there has been interest in defining a notion of ``higher order rigidity'' using flexes with the property that every rigid framework is ``rigid at some order'' and that rigidity at ``lower order'' implies rigidity at ``higher order''.

 In \cite{connelly-second} the following natural proposal is discussed: a framework $(G,\p)$ is ``$k$th-order rigid'' if it does not have $(1,k)$-flex.
 It is left as a question in \cite{connelly-second} whether a framework that is $k$th-order rigid, in this sense, must be rigid.
 In \cite{conSer}, a negative answer is given, in the form of a framework that is ``$3$rd-order rigid'', but not rigid.
 The example in \cite{conSer} is the so-called ``double-Watt mechanism'', which has a cusp in its configuration space.
-The precise statement is as follows. \begin{theorem}[{\cite{conSer}}] There exists a framework $(G,\p)$ that has a $(2,\infty)$-flex but no $(1,3)$-flex. \end{theorem} Below, we define the rigidity order of a framework $(G,\p)$.
+The precise statement (translated to our terminology) is as follows. \begin{theorem}[{\cite{conSer}}] There exists a framework $(G,\p)$ that has a $(2,\infty)$-flex but no $(1,3)$-flex. \end{theorem} Below, we define the rigidity order of a framework $(G,\p)$.
 Our definition has property that a framework $(G,\p)$ is rigid if and only if it has a finite rigidity order.
 Necessarily, the rigidity order of $(G,\p)$ being equal to $k$ is not characterized by $(G,\p)$ not having a $(1,k)$-flex.
 The two concepts are different.

 However, there is a special case in which our rigidity order coincides with the notion of $k$th-order rigidity as described in \cite{connelly-second}.
 The following result of V. Alexandrov \cite{alexImp} states that, if $\dim(K) = 1$, ruling out a $(1,k)$-flex {\em does} imply rigidity. \begin{theorem}[{\cite[Theorem 10]{alexImp}}] Let $(G,\p)$ be a framework such that $\dim(K)=1$.
 If there exists a $k$ such that the $(G,\p)$ has no $(1,k)$-flex, then $(G,\p)$ is rigid. \end{theorem} (There is no contradiction with Theorem~\ref{thm:3or} as the double-Watt mechanism described in \cite{conSer} has $\dim(K) = 2$.)